CALL FOR ABSTRACTS — APHA's 2020 Annual Meeting and Expo

 CALL for ABSTRACTS for the 2020 ANNUAL MEETING: We invite abstracts that advance our knowledge of community-academic partnering in multi-disciplinary collaboration and a diversity of community-based public health activities, including basic and applied research projects, interventions, teaching and service learning projects.
 Of particular interest are presentations of initiatives that put community-based organizations in the lead position.
 Presentations that provide participants with enhanced knowledge and skills to conduct community-based public health activities as well as those that explicitly describe the application of community-based participatory research (CBPR) to promote healthy communities, especially through policy change and decision-making at the local, state and federal levels, are also of great interest.

-In light of 2020 theme, we are particularly interested in abstracts that address scientific perspectives of creating the healthiest nation and a focus on ways to take action to improve health, including:
+In light of 2020 theme around preventing violence, we are particularly interested in abstracts that address scientific perspectives of creating the healthiest nation and a focus on ways to take action to improve health, including the below.
+NOTE: Your abstract does not need to directly relate to preventing violence but we welcome it.

 Building Self-Awareness in CBPR Efforts: Preventing Violence